-A "Sharrow"
+Example of a "Sharrow"

 Purpose: Creates a stronger link between the traditional commercial core of East Hardwick and the Village's residential areas as well as the emerging civic, tourism and recreational assets in the Village.
-In addition, the presence of sidewalks and a strong streetscape can provide traffic-calming for vehicles entering the Village off Route 16.
+In addition, the presence of sidewalks and a strong streetscape (including street trees) can provide trafficalming for vehicles entering the Village off Route 16.

-7 US Department of Transportation, Federal Highway Administration, Small Town and Rural Multimodal Networks, December, 2016, p.
+9 US Department of Transportation, Federal Highway Administration, Small Town and Rural Multimodal Networks, December, 2016, p.
 33.

-8 Jayoung Ku, Streetscapes: Planning and Designing Vibrant Streets, University of Kentucky, College of Agriculture, Food and Environment, Cooperative Extension Service, August, 2017, p.
+10 Jayoung Ku, Streetscapes: Planning and Designing Vibrant Streets, University of Kentucky, College of Agriculture, Food and Environment, Cooperative Extension Service, August, 2017, p.
 1.